kernelCruncher/lab-automation-scheduler/NOTES.md

 is a fixed number of those.
 The same test now finishes the victim in 18s, which is exactly that bound — it waits for the one run ahead of it.

-`tests/test_concurrent_runs.py` is the one test I added, covering the deadlock: two runs against a bus that refuses while busy, both must finish.
-I checked it earns its keep by reverting the sweep — it fails naming the stalled run, while the supplied test still passes.
-It also asserts a refusal actually happened, so it cannot pass vacuously if that path stops being reached.
-The starvation half is not covered; it depends on arrival timing and I did not want a flaky test.

 **Critical-path ordering.** `list_steps` returns steps by name, so `fill_buffer_plate` beat `fill_reagent_plate` to the liquid handler at t=2.